MelTravelz/JSON_archives/README.md

 - Return JSON

 Additionally:
-- For each Option below, work with the json file labeled "clean" first.
+- For each Option below, work with the JSON file labeled "clean" first.
-- Once you have your code up and running, try importing the file labeled "edgy."
+- Once you have your code up and running, try importing the JSON file labeled "edgy."
 (This should break everything... but fear not!
-You are a software developer and you solve problems, you refactor code, and you get it working once again!)
+You are a Software Developer and you solve problems, you refactor code, and you get it working once again!)

-Within each directory here, you'll see a README with the challenge details and the json files you need.
+Within each directory here, you'll see an additional README with the challenge details and the JSON files you need.
 Solve the challenge with the Option 1 restrictions, then Option 2, and then Option 3.
 Choose any language/framework you like.

 And do not pressure yourself to finish all in one day!
 Maybe complete an Option a day.
 Make sure you drink water, step outside occationally, and take 5-minutes breaks as you work.
 You got this!